About

 Jay Stuller

 Jay Stuller has successfully straddled the worlds of mainstream journalism and corporate communication for three decades.
-The author of ten books and nearly a thousand magazine articles in more than 125 publications – - including features in Audubon, Smithsonian, Playboy, Outside, Travel & Leisure, Oceans, Senior Golfer and Reader’s Digest – - he simultaneously managed a career in corporate public affairs, primarily with Chevron.
+The author of ten books and more than a thousand magazine articles in more than 150 publications – – including features in Audubon, Smithsonian, Playboy, Outside, Travel & Leisure, Oceans, Senior Golfer and Reader’s Digest – – he simultaneously managed a career in corporate public affairs, primarily with Chevron.
 There he wrote the annual report, for the company’s worldwide employee magazine and served as speechwriter for the Chairman of the Board.

 A native of Western Washington State, he and his wife, Susan Sutton reside in California’s Marin County, where the couple both golf and play competitive tennis.
 For more information on Stuller’s work, go to www.jstuller.com.
 He can be reached at jay@jstuller.com.